 Meriden’s central location was the reason for its growth in the past, and its best chance at resurgence in the future.
 If the city hopes to return to its glory days, it would do well to capitalize on its location and incentivize large companies to return to the area, providing jobs to the town’s citizens and revitalizing its lackluster downtown.

 In 2015, General Electric and Aetna threatened to leave Connecticut if the governor signed a budget increasing corporate tax burdens.
 GE followed through on that promise in 2016.
-Examples such as these reinforce what we know from economic theory: taxes matter to businesses, and the cities and states with the most competitive tax systems reap the benefits of business-friendly tax climates.
+These examples reinforce what we know from economic theory: taxes matter to businesses, and the cities and states with competitive tax systems reap the benefits of business-friendly tax climates.